snow6oy/rankingsApi/README.md

 bash-3.2$ sudo mongoimport --type=csv --headerline -c=rankings --file=src/main/resources/top-1m.csv
 ```

-Let's start the mongo daemon
+Start the mongo daemon
 ```
 mongod
 ```

-And then use the mongo shell to run a test query that the API will need to support.
+And then use the mongo shell to run a test query, similar to one that the API will need to support.

 ```
 > db.rankings.find( { domain: /^bbc.co/ } )